Every Factor Influencing Chimney Repair Cost

 Spalling bricks are the result of moisture.
 As water seeps into a brick and then goes through multiple freeze and thaw cycles, the structural integrity of the brick is compromised.
-This can result in bricks that crumble, flake, or even pop completely out of the chimney.
+This can cause bricks to crumble, flake, or even pop completely out of the chimney.

 Spalling bricks can be a purely aesthetic issue, but it’s hard to tell without an inspection.
 A professional can determine if the issue is cosmetic or if there is a risk of serious structural damage as the bricks continue to deteriorate.
-When it comes to spalling, an ounce of prevention is worth a pound of cure.
-Applying a masonry sealant can help keep spalling at bay, but if the damage is already done, a repair shouldn’t be put off for too long.
+When it comes to spalling, it’s best to take care of it right away.
+Applying a masonry sealant can help keep spalling at bay, but if the damage is already done, the homeowner will want to look into chimney brick repair quickly.

 Chimneys tend to have their own foundation or footing.
 So just because a home’s foundation is solid doesn’t mean a chimney is resting on a solid surface.
 While a failing home foundation doesn’t mean a chimney is impacted, a leaning chimney is serious and requires a prompt inspection.

-Chimneys that are tilting, leaking, smoking indoors, crumbling, or exposing gaps between the chimney and the home are all likely leaning.
+Chimneys that are tilting, leaking, allowing smoke to come indoors, crumbling, or exposing gaps between the chimney and the home are all likely leaning.
 This can be due to poor construction, masonry issues, missing or compromised footing, expanding soil, or poor water drainage.

 Chimney Repair: DIY vs. Hiring a Professional